Spontaneous spin-selective structural phase transition in chiral crystals

-From a broader perspective, physical mechanisms such as the CISS effect are currently being explored as a potential origin of biomolecular homochirality~\cite{Bloom2024ChemRev,Ozturk2022PNAS,Naaman2022AnnualRevBiophys,Michaeli2016ChemSocRev,Budin2010AnnualRevBiophys}.
-These studies highlight that the interplay between electrons and structural chirality may have far-reaching implications beyond condensed matter physics.
-In our results, a cyclic conversion of chirality emerges between the electronic and lattice subsystems (shown in Fig.~\ref{cyclic_conversion} and Methods 7), offering a pathway by which structural chirality can dictate electronic ordering—and conversely, how microscopic quantum interactions could give rise to macroscopic asymmetry.
-Our findings may thus represent a key missing piece of the puzzle in chirality-driven phenomena in physics and beyond.
+More broadly, mechanisms such as the CISS effect have been discussed as possible origins of biomolecular homochirality~\cite{Bloom2024ChemRev,Ozturk2022PNAS,Naaman2022AnnualRevBiophys,Michaeli2016ChemSocRev,Budin2010AnnualRevBiophys}, highlighting the broader significance of the interplay between electrons and structural chirality.
+In our results, the sequence of chiral orders emerges between electronic and lattice subsystems (End Matter), providing a microscopic route by which structural chirality governs electronic order and microscopic interactions generate macroscopic asymmetry.
+These findings may offer a useful framework for understanding chirality-driven phenomena in condensed matter and related systems.

-\\ The authors are grateful to R. Sano and K. Hara for fruitful discussions.
+\textit{Acknowledgments}.--- The authors are grateful to R. Sano and K. Hara for fruitful discussions.
 This work was supported by JSPS KAKENHI (Grant Numbers 25KJ1482, JP22H01181, JP22H04933, JP23K22452, JP23K17353, JP24K21530, JP24H00007, JP25H01249).